* Yen falls on indications G20 won't target Japan's policies

 NEW YORK, Feb 15 The yen fell against the euro

-and dollar on Friday on expectations that Group of 20 finance
+and dollar on Friday on expectations Group of 20 finance leaders

-leaders this weekend will avoid targeting Japan over policies
+this weekend will avoid targeting Japan over policies that have

-that have weakened its currency, while oil prices sank on signs
+weakened its currency, while oil prices sank on signs of lagging

-Wall Street retreated from initial gains to trade little
+Wall Street retreated from initial gains to turn lower as

-changed as the strength of this year's stock rally injected a
+the strength of this year's stock rally, up more than 6 percent,

-Data on Friday underscored the still-bumpy rose to economic
+Data on Friday underscored the still-bumpy road to economic

 recovery.
 The New York Federal Reserve reported an expansion in

-manufacturing in New York state, and a survey shoed a
+manufacturing in New York state, and a survey showed a

-surprisingly rise in U.S. consumer sentiment in February.
+surprisingly strong rise in U.S. consumer sentiment in February.

 Oil prices sank, with Brent futures heading for their first